-The U.S. Service Academies have a long tradition of excellence in training leaders of our Nation.
-Many of our Presidents, military, and national leaders as well as leaders in business, technology and industry are academy alumni.
-Graduates receive an education that is second to none giving them a competitive edge when applying for graduate programs and in the job market.
+The U.S. Service Academies have a long tradition in shaping future leaders.
+Graduates receive an education that is second to none, giving them a competitive edge when applying for graduate programs and in the job market.

 The honor of attending a service academy comes with the obligation and commitment to serve in the military for a minimum of five years upon graduation.
 For more information, please review the page of Frequently Asked Questions for those seeking a Military Academy Nomination.

-Applications open March 1st and close on November 16th.
+Applications open on March 1st and close on November 1st.

 The first step is to apply for a congressional nomination.
-Each candidate is eligible for four congressional nominations, and highly encouraged to seek nominations from all offices to increase the probability of earning the nomination.
-The offices eligible to provide nominations are the Office of the Vice President of the United States, the two Idaho Senate offices, and the two Idaho Congressioanal Representatives' offices.
+Each candidate is eligible for four congressional nominations and is highly encouraged to seek nominations from all offices to increase the probability of earning the nomination.
+The offices eligible to provide nominations are the Office of the Vice President of the United States, the two Idaho Senate offices, and the two Idaho Congressional Representatives' offices.

 The application process to the Service Academies can be lengthy.
 Should applicants receive a nomination, it does not guarantee an appointment; it is only the first step in the process.
 Final decisions are made by the individual academies.
 So, while the information from nomination applications will be used to compete for a nomination, applicants must also begin a separate application with each respective academy.

-Applications and reference forms are found on this page.
-Applicants will need to submit: a completed application; a principal/guidance counselor form; three letters of references; a transcript of grades indication class rank and GPA; ACT or SAT scores; a one-page essay explaining why applicants are seeking entrance into an academy; a resume; and a cover letter requesting a nomination.
+Applicants will need to submit: a completed application; a principal/guidance counselor form; three letters of reference; a transcript of grades indicating class rank and GPA; ACT or SAT scores; a one-page essay explaining why applicants are seeking entrance into an academy; a resume; and a cover letter requesting a nomination.

-Application packets must be completed and arrive in Rep. Fulcher's Meridian office or be postmarked in the mail, by November 16th.
+Application packets must be completed and arrive in Rep. Fulcher's Coeur d'Alene office or be postmarked in the mail, by November 1st.

-For more information, please contact Tori Shockey in Rep. Fulcher's Meridian District Office at 208-888-3188 or email email@example.com.
+For more information, please contact Terri Seymour in Rep. Fulcher's Coeur d'Alene District Office at 208-667-0127 or email Terri.Seymour@mail.house.gov.